 This process is known as the "Maillard reaction."
 It starts within two to four hours after applying self-tanner, and continues for up to 72 hours.

-During this time, it will emit that distinctive self-tanner smell, because of the chemical reaction taking place.
-(ALL DHA products produce it; brands just add different fragrances to try to mask it.)
+During this time, you will notice a distinctive odour on your skin, because of the chemical reaction taking place.
+All DHA-based formulas produce this telltale smell, by the way, but brands use various fragrances to try to mask it.

 Your resulting tan can last up 10 days, but will start to fade within three to seven days as you naturally shed dead skin cells.